 Logging Food in NOOM…

-Every time you log food in the Noom app, it will instantly let you know whether it’s red, yellow or green.
+Every time you log food into the Noom app, it will instantly let you know whether it's red, yellow, or green.

 After a while, you'll get to know which foods are which.

 Below, I have listed foods that fall under each category by color, so that you can start to wrap your head around which food is what color.

 This should make it much easier to start a new and healthy lifestyle while also losing weight!